notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/16-Account-Management-Billing-Support.md

 - Volume type (based on performance)
 - Storage volume in GB per month **provisioned**
+- You don't pay per use.
+If you want 100 GB of EBS volume, then you pay for it regardless you use it or not
-- IOPS:
+- IOPS: the performance of your volumes
   - General Purpose SSD: Included
   - Provisioned IOPS SSD: provisioned amount in IOPS
   - Magnetic: Number of requests
 - Snapshots:
-  - Added data cost per GB per month
+  - More snnapshots more amount you pay.
+You are going to get data cost per GB per month
 - Data transfer:
   - Outbound data transfer are tiered for volume discounts
   - Inbound is free